Why We Started Sterling Berry

-There are millions of incredible coffee shops in US and the tea in those incredible coffee shops is generally bad.
-That's the reason why many people don't like tea despite greater health benefits and limitless flavors.
+There are millions of incredible coffee shops across the country, but there is one problem: the tea in those shops is generally bad.
+We believe that is the reason many people think they don't like tea, despite its limitless flavors and incredible health benefits.

 Our TEAS